laszlocph/gimlet-documentation/src/pages/docs/deployment-settings/deployment-configuration.md

+---
+title: 'Deployment Configuration'
+description: |
+  When you're setting an application up for deployment, you pick a deployment template.
+Templates in Gimlet are made with Helm charts under the hood and you can also bring your own.
+---

-# Deployment Configuration
+## Deployment templates

+When you're setting an application up for deployment, you select a deployment template.
+There are two built-in templates:

+- **a generic web application template**
+- **and a static website template.**

+But you can also refer to [your custom templates](docs/deployment-settings/custom-template).

+TODO: screenshot

+Templates in Gimlet are made with Helm charts under the hood.

+Helm is a Kubernetes package manager that is used to package common deployment options.
+This package is called a Helm chart.
+A chart is a set of templates that are rendered using a set of values that are specific to your deployment.

+When you are done configuring, you write the configuration to your source code git repository.
+We call this configuration file the Gimlet manifest.

+## The Gimlet manifest

+Even if you are configuring your deployment on the dashboard, a configuration file is created which is called the Gimlet manifest.

-You store Gimlet manifest files under the `.gimlet` folder of your application source code repository.
+Gimlet manifest files are stored under the `.gimlet` folder of your application source code repository.
 One file per environment.

 The following example shows two files, one for staging, and one for production.
 They only differ in the replica count.
 However, you can have a completely unique set of configs in your envs.
 The manifest files control it all.

 ```
 # .gimlet/staging.yaml